GiannisKarakousis/journalist-media-manager-springboot/README.md

 A secure, production-ready Java Spring Boot RESTful API designed to manage data for **Journalists** and the **Media** they work for.

-This backend system is intended to showcase proficiency in building robust, scalable APIs using Spring Boot and MySQL — great for portfolios and real-world applications.
+This backend system is intended to showcase proficiency in building robust, scalable RESTful APIs using Spring Boot and MySQL.

----

 ## 🚀 Features